xengeo/java-fundamentals/playwright/02_setting_up_playwright.md

 If you look in your project tree view, you should now see `makers-chromium.png`, `makers-firefox.png` and `makers-webkit.png`.
-They should all look the same, as long as we haven't introduced any browser-specific bugs on our site!
+They should all look the same, as long as we haven't introduced any browser-specific quirks on our site!

 ## Challenge